Wiring an Outlet With Caution

 Electrical wiring needs to be performed with care.
-Most of the standard outlets and light switches present in homes are 110 to 120 volts, making shocks uncomfortable, but not deadly.
+Most of the standard outlets and light switches present in homes are 110 to 120 volts- making shocks uncomfortable, but not deadly.
 Still, there is specific knowledge needed to wire outlets and switches, especially when the wire is not standard solid wire, but stranded wire.
-Solid wire refers to standard household electrical wire where the copper or aluminum wire is one solid piece throughout.
+Solid wire refers to the standard household electrical wire in which the copper or aluminum wire is one solid piece throughout.
 Stranded wire is copper or aluminum wire that has many strands twisted together to form one wire.

 Tools You'll Need